 Tax considerations for the department/unit and University hiring or sending employees outside the U.S.

-- Outside the U.S. Cornell University is generally treated as a for-profit corporation.
+- Outside the U.S., Cornell is generally treated as a "for-profit" corporation.
 As such, any revenues earned from foreign activities/locations are potentially subject to foreign taxation.

 - Tax treaties are not available in all countries and, even where available, generally only protect the university from taxation if the university’s activities in a country last less than between 90 and 183 days.